Implement an Adapter

 If you want, you can override one or more of the Adapter Actions.
 This can be useful for quick development.

-All Action methods are defined as virtual, so you can override them.
+All Action methods are defined as virtual

 In order to reuse the existing logic embedded in the Adapter Actions, you should not override them.
 This requires the implementation of CRUD methods which will be called by the Actions.
 Continue reading to learn more.